 Mount Umunhum, in the Sierra Azul mountain range of the Santa Cruz Mountains

 Thank you for your interest in my writings and happenings and for visiting my site from time to time.
-I should have updated my home page a long time ago and let you know that I am making great progress and strides in my art and so, have reverted to making quarterly blog posts on my artist’s Website, Silent Hare Studios.
-The direct link to the blog are here: Silent Hare Tales and below is a look at a section of my studio (photographed today, 3/29/20).
+I should have updated my home page a long time ago and let you know that I am making great progress and strides in my art and so, have reverted to writing only on my new artist’s Website.
+There will be a type of blog there when I begin posting about my Jamaican seaside garden in September/October.